 Mr Alasdair Locke is a director of and, via his company Glenrinnes Farms Ltd, a shareholder in AHP.
-Glenrinnes Farms Ltd provides capital to AU2, AU3 and AU9 for the 2013 to 2016 years of account on an excess basis through Funds at Lloyd's Provider's Agreements.
-Glenrinnes Farms Ltd also participates on AU3 on a pro-rata basis for each of the 2013 to 2015 years of account.
-Each corporate member in turn provides capital to Syndicate 2121 for each of the 2013 to 2016 years of account.
+Glenrinnes Farms Ltd provides capital to AU2, AU3 and AU9 for the 2014 to 2017 years of account on an excess basis through Funds at Lloyd's Provider's Agreements.
+Glenrinnes Farms Ltd also participates on AU3 on a pro-rata basis for each of the 2014 and 2015 years of account.
+Each corporate member in turn provides capital to Syndicate 2121 for each of the 2014 to 2017 years of account.
 Mr Locke derives no personal benefit from these arrangements other than a fee or a proportionate share of the underwriting result of the corporate members to which he is contractually entitled through his Glenrinnes Farms Ltd participation.